 Tai Chi & Qi Gong – Taoist Yoga

-Before reaching the Ancient Muay Thai, I also practiced and taught Tai Ji Quan and Qi Gong (Martial and Non).
+When I found out the Ancient Muay Thai, I used to practice and teach Tai Ji Quan and Qi Gong (Martial and Non).

 I remember I started by pressing needs that required a prompt intervention.